-Recipe for authentic Pan de Muerto from Chef Elizabeth Pérez Camarena owner of the Casa Marietta bakery, located in the state of Guanajuato, Mexico.
-It's a sweet orange-infused sweet bread served around Day of the Dead.
+Recipe for authentic Pan de Muerto from Chef Elizabeth Pérez Camarena, owner of the Casa Marietta bakery, located in the state of Guanajuato, Mexico.
+It's an orange-infused sweet bread served around Day of the Dead.

 Keyword: Bread of the Dead Recipe, Day of the Dead Bread Recipe, Pan de Muerto Recipe

 5 ½ozs.sugarplus extra to sprinkle on top of loaves

 3 ¼ozs.butterto make dough